lmriccardo/libcnet/Note.md

 - [?]
 Update the sender for TCP Packets
 - [ ] Implementation of the Options Field in TCP Header (refers to **FACT 1**)
 - [ ] Test the TCP implementation
+- [ ] Write a simple example on Tcp packets

 ### Advanced Development